dantaeyoung/GSAPPSkillTrails/README.md

 # GSAPP Skill Trails

-This is Version 3 of the GSAPP Skill Tree.
+This is Version 3 of the GSAPP Skill Tree, now called GSAPP Skill Trails.

 UNDER DEVELOPMENT

 ## Project setup